 Still not sure about whether to get a prenup?
 Let's go over what you need to know to help you make this decision, from what is a prenup to chastity clauses and more.

-Sometimes, two people will enter into a contract prior to marriage, setting out rules about their marriage, and what will happen in the event of marriage breakdown.
 In the US, these agreements are commonly referred to as prenuptial agreements.
-In Canada, prenups are more commonly referred to as "domestic contracts" or "marriage contracts."
+In Canada, prenups are called "domestic contracts" or "marriage contracts."

-Additionally, two persons may—either prior to or during cohabitation—enter into a cohabitation agreement.
-If two persons who are cohabitating later get married, then their cohabitation agreement will become a domestic contract.
+Additionally, two persons may enter a cohabitation agreement before or during cohabitation.
+If two cohabitating persons later get married, their cohabitation agreement will become a domestic contract.

 Qualifications for a Marriage Contract in Ontario